Schools

 Understanding seizure first aid

-Equip your school to understand seizures and what to do to assist someone having a seizure.
+Equip your staff to understand seizures and what to do to assist someone having a seizure.

 Epilepsy and Learning

-The fact that epilepsy can be associated with such wide-ranging learning problems makes it critical that children with epilepsy have the appropriate supports in order to develop to their full potential.
-To ensure each person with epilepsy has this opportunity, teachers need to understand:
+Epilepsy can be linked with wide-ranging learning difficulties so it critical that children with epilepsy have the right supports in order to develop to their full potential.
+To ensure each child with epilepsy has this opportunity, teachers need to understand:

 • The specific nature of each individual’s seizures and treatment